animal-tree/Writing-stuff/Stuff32-Elaboration.md

 **Definition 5.** Deduction/proof $A \rightarrow_n B$ means that if $A$ is true, $B$ is true upon $n$ deductive steps.

 We have now defined proof.

+This definition, while hacky, generalizes to every other definition and deductive process.